frankier/singreqrun/README.md

  1. Create a new git repository.
  2. Add this as a submodule.
- 3. Create a symlink `ln -s singreqrun/coordinator.sh run.sh`.
-This is now your entrypoint.
+ 3. Add scripts `setup.sh` and `run_bootstrap.sh` which run outside and inside of the container respectively.
- 4. Add scripts `setup.sh` and `run_bootstrap.sh` which run outside and inside the container respectively.
+ 4. Create a Makefile which bundles everything including your own scripts, `singreqrun/entrypoint.sh` and `singreqrun/executor.sh`.

 In `setup.sh` you need to arrange it so that whatever module is trying to run processes starts them using the `singreqrun` protocol.
 Currently this is best done by binding in the static srr_client executable as every command you want to run on the host.
 In case you want to target something other than a Python module, you will need to write another client for the protocol.
-`run_bootstrap.sh` is passed all arguments passed to `run.sh` as `$ARGS`.
+`run_bootstrap.sh` is passed all arguments passed to `entrypoint.sh` as `$ARGS`.
 See [singslurm2](https://github.com/frankier/singslurm2) for a complete example.
 I hope you like bash scripting(!)